 Do you like to travel by motorhome?

 - You can stay overnight at Seveningen BV, Frieseweg 7, 8267 AD Kampen, The Netherlands.
 But there are other campsites near Kampen.
-There you can after a day trip in a Dutch Oven on the portable grill .
+There you can after a day trip in a Dutch Oven or on the portable grill .
 You can also find Dutch oven accessories can be found here.

 - Practical accessories for the mobile home you can also find here.

 Book yours here Arrival by plane, bus or train*.
-KLM and Lufthansa fly to Amsterdam.
-It's best to take a car from there, because that's the only way you are flexible enough to get to know the villages of the Kampen Holland region better.
+KLM and Lufthansa will follow Amsterdam.
+From there it is best to take a car, because this is the only way you are flexible enough to get to know the towns and cities of the Kampen Holland region better.

 There are a number of campsites in the vicinity of Kampen Holland.
 One of them is Seveningen BV in Frieseweg 7, 8267 AD Kampen.
 What you need for motorhome tripscan be found here.
 With our Motorhome packing list You'll never forget anything again.

 Do you already know:

 - Elburg Holland

 - Netherlands travel destinations

 - Hanseatic city of Stendal - a city in the Altmark